 Hibernation roost checks can only be undertaken during the hibernation period from December to March, inclusive.

 Our ecology consultants hold the relevant protected species licence for bats and have extensive experience of successfully delivering projects ranging from straight forward building extensions to major new housing schemes.
 ADAS also have trained tree climbers who can safely conduct climbed tree inspections for bats.

-We also offer a Bat Speciation DNA analysis service which can be ordered online.
+We also offer a bat genotyping DNA analysis service which can be ordered online.